THIS DAY :-

 1995 - Selena, the Latin superstar is shot and

-- A new world record for the longest non-stop
+- A new world record for the longest non-stop concert was

-23rd with musicians aged between 6 and 96 taking turns with over 2,000 tunes being performed
+musicians aged between 6 and 96 taking turns with over 2,000 tunes being performed

 BY DAY MUSIC TRIVIA